juliabellmann/juliabellmann/README.md

 <br />

-*If you spot any glitches 🐞, please set them free — they just need a little space to debug!*
+*If you spot a bug 🐞, please set him free — bugs just need a little space to debug!*

 ---
 ## Personal Website